-New York Governor Signs Bill to Reopen Workmen’s Comp and Disability Registry for 9/11 Workers
+Workers' Comp and Disability Claims for 9/11 Workers

-If you were injured or need assistance with disability benefits or workers' compensation, don't hesitate to contact us immediately.
+If you were affected by a 9/11-related illness and need assistance with disability benefits or workers' compensation, don't hesitate to contact us immediately.
 We may be able to help you with the registration.
-Call 800-692-3717 for a free consultation or complete the online contact form.
-We are experienced New York workplace accident attorneys who fight aggressively to protect the rights of those who were injured or sustained disabilities.
+Give us a call or complete the online contact form for a free consultation.
+We are experienced New York work accident attorneys who fight aggressively to protect the rights of those who were injured or sustained disabilities.